myactivetribe.com is supported by its readers. When you purchase through links on our site, we may earn an affiliate commission.

 Foldability

 The foldable treadmill 7.8 uses a feather-light folding system.
-The deck is locked to the console to save space and ensure the treadmill can be folded precisely and securely.
+The deck is locked to the console to save space and ensure the treadmill can be folded securely.

 Sole Fitness claims that the F85 is the best foldable treadmill on earth.
 The treadmill folds and unfolds easily and gently.